poemm/WasmSecurityConcerns/README.md

 ### Asynchronous execution

 Many Javascript implementations of Wasm allow modules to be instantiated and executed asynchronously, which may not be desired.

+### Host Functions

+In the specification sections 4.2.6 and 4.4.7, host functions are allowed to behave non-deterministically, with few constraints.

 ### JITs